koush/docs.scrypted.app/installation.md

 <!--@include: ./parts/proxmox-tip.md-->

-Scrypted can be installed on a Proxmox VE by running the following [script](https://github.com/koush/scrypted/blob/main/install/local/install-scrypted-proxmox.sh) on the Proxmox VE host.
+Scrypted can be installed on a Proxmox VE pasting the following script on the Proxmox VE host.
 This script will download and restore a Scrypted container backup.
 The script prompts to pass through GPUs and Coral Edge TPUs.
 Hosts with Coral Edge TPUs must also install the driver using the steps below.

 ```sh
 cd /tmp